espressomd/espresso/doc/sphinx/particles.rst

 -  The presence of rigid bodies constructed by means of virtual sites adds a contribution to the pressure and stress tensor.

+.. _Virtual sites in the center of mass of a molecule:

 Virtual sites in the center of mass of a molecule
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :todo: `This is not implemented in Python, yet`

 To activate this implementation, enable the feature VIRTUAL_SITES_COM in myconfig.hpp.
 Virtual sites are then placed in the center of mass of